nathanfx330/Pftrack-Python-Json-Cam-Exporter/README.md

 Usage

-   Loads into the Python Node in PF Track
+   Loads into the Python Node in PF Track Placed after a Camera Solve or Survey Solve